 Not so distant from reality, as many of similar, nice small villages are nowadays unpopulated and lonely: the last cafés and shops are closed, the youngest population have moved to the city, the farmers have disappeared and nobody keeps the forest clean.
-Its grazing lands are reducing, while the natural vegetation increases, landslips and floods get more and more frequent.
+Its grazing lands are reducing, while the natural vegetation increases, landslips, and floods get more and more frequent.

-If we consider that more than 75% of the Italian territory is made of mountains and hills, there are so many small villages in the Apennines risking the extinction.
+If we consider that more than 75% of the Italian territory is made of mountains and hills, there are so many small villages in the Apennines risking extinction.

 Not only are plants and animals to be saved nowadays, but also its farmers.
 So Antonio Cherchi, President of Slow Food Emilia Romagna, opened the interesting meeting “L’Appennino che scompare“ (lit.
 The disappearing Apennines), organized last September by Slow Food Parma.
-The farmers are the best guardians of the Apennines; when the lands are abandoned, its landscape also changes, its forests are no longer cleaned, and therefore, its hydro-geological disorder gets increasingly more frequent.
+The farmers are the best guardians of the Apennines; when the lands are abandoned, its landscape also changes, its forests are no longer clean, and therefore, its hydro-geological disorder gets increasingly more frequent.

 How can we save the Apennines?

 Promoting a tourist formula, not only linked to Nature and Parks, but also its typical production, wine & food, and local products.
-Giving life to an eco-friendly tourist model, by endorsing the agricolture and making it more sustainable, recovering its traditions, culture and local food.
+Giving life to an eco-friendly tourist model, by endorsing the agriculture and making it more sustainable, recovering its traditions, culture and local food.

 “L’appennino che verrà” (lit.
 The coming Apennines), 1st Italian meeting on Slow Food which was held 8-10 November 2013 in the Natural Park of the Forests in Casentino, between Tuscany and Emilia Romagna, gathered many protagonists of the agri-pastoral field of the Apennines to debate on this.

-According to Slow Food, farmers really can be the protagonists of the re birth of the Apennines, as long as they can develop a “triple attitude: that is, the capacity to work and operate on different levels, not only in the sustainable agriculture, but also in communication, marketing and tourism.
+According to Slow Food, farmers really can be the protagonists of the rebirth of the Apennines, as long as they can develop a “triple attitude: that is, the capacity to work and operate on different levels, not only in the sustainable agriculture, but also in communication, marketing, and tourism.

 3 stories on “super farmers” among Marche, Umbria and Emilia